Aps2094/SQL-Project/Customer Acquisition.md

 # SQL-Project
-Customer Behavior Analysis- SQL customer acquisition it refers to the stage when the customers learn more about the company's offerings from visits to the website, or by testing products in a store.
+Customer Behavior Analysis- SQL

+Customer acquisition it refers to the stage when the customers learn more about the company's offerings from visits to the website, or by testing products in a store.